Nizam3700/XCruise/ReadMe.md

-# XCruise | Landing Page with Mobile Responsive
+# XCruise | Landing Page with Mobile Responsive | Website Live : https://nizam3700.github.io/XCruise/

 - XCruise is a responsive static website built from scratch using HTML and CSS to provide a seamless and visually appealing experience for users looking to book cruise vacations.
 The project involved developing a responsive and interactive website that showcases various cruise destinations and provides essential information about XCruise offerings.